Outlines HDR supervisor requirements at RMIT.

 2.2.
 Supervisors apply to be registered via the online Supervisor Registration Form.

 2.3.
-Recommendations for entry on the register are made by the Dean/Head of School (or Pro Vice-Chancellor for the registration of Deans/Heads of School).
+Recommendations for entry on the register are made by the Dean/Head of School (or Deputy Vice-Chancellor for the registration of Deans/Heads of School).
 Non-affiliated academics and professional staff nominations are considered by the ADVC RT&D.

 2.4.
 Registration criteria is detailed in Schedule 1.